XenosCivMC/jsMacroBots/exchangeUpdater/readme.md

 # Exchange Updater

-This Script can automatically update the available trades at an exchange.
+This Script automatically tracks the available trades at an exchange.

 You can do so by adding the exchangeUpdaterService.js as a service in JSMacro.
 Then, with /cti mode enabled, click on every chest you want to track.